athos/sweet-array/README.md

     ;; Can't apply aget to (sa/new [int] 3) with more than 1 index(es)
     ```
 - Faster access to multi-dimensional arrays by automatic type hint insertion
-  - `sa/aget` & `sa/aset` know that indexing `[T]` once results in the type `T`, and automatically insert obvious type hints to the expanded form, which reduces cases where one has to add type hints manually
+  - `sa/aget` & `sa/aset` know that indexing `[T]` once results in the type `T`, and automatically insert obvious type hints to the expanded form, which reduces the cases where one has to add type hints manually
     ```clojure
     (require '[criterium.core :as cr])